mmiscool/aiCoder/README.md

    npm install && npm install -g .
    ```

 After installation, you’re all set!
-Just run the `aiCoder` command in any project directory.
+Just run the `aiCoder` or the much short `a` command in any project directory.

 If you want to use local Ollama as your LLM provider install it with the following commands.
 ```